In this feature series, I briefly introduce some fabulous entrepreneurial ladies – a fun snapshot of the lady behind the business.

 What would be your karaoke song of choice?

-So ladies, if Nadia can do it, so can you.
+So ladies, if Fiona can do it, so can you.
 If you have always wanted to run your own business – Go for It, take that next step!

-If you would like to be a featured Entrepreneur, then please email me at email@example.com
+If you or a lady you know would like to be a featured Entrepreneur, then please email me at firstname.lastname@example.org

-And, If you like what you are reading, please don’t forget to follow me on Facebook and Instagram and you will see when a new blog post is added.
+And, If you like what you are reading, please don’t forget to follow me on Facebook and Instagram for all things Girl Power – a little inspiration, some empowerment, lots of support and a few giggles along the way.

 A new Entrepreneur will be featured every week.